 - a.
 Foundations for Advanced Pharmacy Practice 1 course - b.
-Critical Appraisal 1 course other degree requirements.
+Critical Appraisal 1 course

-Foundations for Advanced Pharmacy Practice and Critical Appraisal are pre-requisites or co-requisites for all
+Foundations for Advanced Pharmacy Practice and Critical Appraisal are pre-requisites or co-requisites for all other degree requirements.

-Foundations for Advanced Pharmacy Practice is offered as a hybrid course with a 1-week intensive segment completed on-site at the Leslie Dan Faculty of Pharmacy, 144 College Street, Toronto in September and additional course work completed online throughout the semester.
-Due to the pandemic, there may be a need to shift the delivery method to online.
+Foundations for Advanced Pharmacy Practice is offered as a hybrid course with a 1-week intensive segment completed on-site on the St. George campus at the University of Toronto in September and additional course work completed online throughout the semester.
 Please contact the Program Office for more information.